Canonical scattering problem in topological metamaterials: Valley-Hall modes through a bend: Introduction

 \section{Introduction}

 Topological insulators are a class of material, oftentimes constructed from an underlying periodic structure, which exhibit unique wave transport properties.
-First discovered in the context of electrons in solid states physics, it was then extended to the realm of classical wave: electromagnetic, elastic, acoustic and more~\cite{lu2014topological,ozawa2019topological,ma2019topological,zangeneh2020topological,yves2022topological}.
+First discovered in the context of electrons in solid states physics, it was then extended to the realm of classical wave: electromagnetic, elastic, acoustic and more~\cite{khanikaev2013photonic,lu2014topological,ozawa2019topological,ma2019topological,zangeneh2020topological,miniaci2021design,yves2022topological}.
 In these systems, a non-trivial topological phase manifests itself by displaying edge waves in frequencies inside the gap of the material.
-A very appealing property of these edge waves is that they are able to propagate across defects or disorder without undergoing backscattering.
+A very appealing property of these edge waves is that they appear to be able to propagate across defects or disorder without undergoing backscattering.

 Historically, the first example of a topological insulator was the quantum Hall effect~\cite{stone1992quantum}.
 In this system, a gap can host unidirectional edge waves, with exceptional robustness properties against defects.
 To obtain the necessary topology, the system must break time reversal invariance, or equivalently, break reciprocity.
 In condensed matter, this is ensured by an external magnetic field.
 Unfortunately, for classical waves, breaking reciprocity is a hard task, and always requires active materials (i.e. energy input).
-While the Quantum Hall effect is presumably the most studied topological insulator, another type has attracted a lot of attention since its original discovery: the Quantum Spin Hall effect~\cite{maciejko2011quantum}.
+While the Quantum Hall effect is presumably the most studied topological insulator, another type has attracted a lot of attention since its original discovery: the Quantum Spin Hall (QSH) effect~\cite{maciejko2011quantum}.
 The main difference is that the latter can be realized in reciprocal systems.
 In this case, edge waves always come in pairs moving in opposite direction.
 This time, backscattering immunity is achieved through the spin of the electron, which has the exotic property of inducing a phase shift of $\pi$ when time reversal operation is applied twice.
-This peculiarity is what can guarantee a perfect decoupling between oppositely moving modes.
+This peculiarity is what can guarantee a perfect decoupling between oppositely moving modes~\cite{kane2005quantum}.
 Unfortunately again, classical waves do not naturally possess the equivalent of the electron spin.
-Hence, many works in metamaterials have been devoted to realizing structures able to mimic that spin.
+Hence, many works in metamaterials have been devoted to realizing structures able to mimic that spin with the hope that they would protect their associated topological edge waves from backscattering.